-So, you’re on the hunt for the best merchant account.
+So, you’re on the hunt to answer the question 'what is a merchant account?'
 No sweat, we’ve got you covered.
-First a quick recap:

 A merchant account enables a business to accept credit and debit card payments in exchange for its products or services.
 Funds are directly deposited into the business’s bank account and fees are automatically debited from the same account.

 True merchant accounts are backed by a direct agreement between a Merchant Account Provider and a bank, providing more pricing plan options to businesses.
 Every account is subject to fees covering the provider’s services, costs to maintain the account and the wholesale costs to run cards.

 These accounts are as important to businesses as electricity, but there are many pitfalls when it comes to selecting this vital utility for your business.
 To truly understand what is a merchant account, it's important to address additional questions pertaining to a merchant account:

 Does a merchant account require a contract?